 Let the batter rest for 30 minutes (it will help it lift!)
 Towards the end of the resting time, place the butter in the pan, place the pan in the oven and begin preheating the oven to 450 degrees Farenheit.
 Leave the pan in the oven until the butter is melted and hot- keep an eye on it to avoid burning!

-When the oven is preheated & the butter is hot, pour the batter into the pan.
+When the oven is preheated & the melted butter is hot, pour batter into the hot pan.
 The butter will spread over the edges of the batter.

 Slice and enjoy!
-Your Finnish oven pancake will deflate shortly after being removed from the oven, but it will still have crispy, tasty edges.
+Your Finnish oven pancake will deflate shortly after being removed from the oven, but it will still have tasty, crispy edges (in my humble opinion, the absolute best part).
 Top with your toppings of choice- I am partial to maple syrup and blueberries.

 If you like, sprinkle some cinnamon over the top of the batter before baking!

-A dusting of powdered sugar over the top after baking is also delicious.
+A dusting of powdered sugar over the top of an oven-baked pancake is also delicious.

 Your Finnish oven pancake will be best eaten fresh, though you could save it for a couple of days in the fridge.